 The second half is a loop to the coast via Westlake and Latigo and back through Camarillo and Moorpark; with about 5500′ climbing.

-Personal SAG Vehicles: Riders may have private SAG beginning at mile 106 until the end.
+Personal SAG Vehicles: When held brevet-style, riders may have private SAG beginning at mile 106 until the end.
 Private SAG may provide leapfrog support only.
 Absolutely NO FOLLOWING.
 If your personal SAG is on the course before mile 106, you’ll be DQ’d without a warning.
 The definition of personal SAG is any vehicle (motor or otherwise), anywhere on the route, operated by someone other than Planet Ultra staff, that is providing any type of aid, assistance, or motivation to any rider, or taking photographs, or simply out cheering.
 If you’re bringing someone with you who wants to be out on the course before mile 106, please have them contact us and join our volunteer staff.

 Volunteers: We always need volunteers!
 Click here for info about available positions.